WaveSteward/releases/index.md

 ## Added

 1. Ability to define if the Life Hunter Spam and Pangu Life Hunter Spam need to start with a triple spark automatically, and if that spark needs to be repeated each time enough Chi is available.
+   For this in the Info >> Settings a number of radio nuttons were added.

 -----